ootisg/HEncode/README.md

 # HEncode
 CLI file compression utility using huffman encoding

 Important notes: does not currently support files larger than 1MB.
-The utility will seg fault for inputs larger than the maximum size.
-Also, it will currently crash on many inputs for unknown reasons.
+Also, the utility will currently crash on many inputs for unknown reasons.
 Build instructions: Build with GNU make using the provided makefile
 Usage: HEncode filename [-d] [-e] [-l#] [-z]
 Supported flags: